open-SDI/sdi_turtlebot3_toy_app_ws/README.md

 This repository works as a skeleton code base, so it may be kept as simple as possible without adding many fancy functions in the future.
 Despite this, any issues, pull requests, or suggestions for improvement are welcome.

-Now, you can fork and extend this skeleton application for your own purposes.
+Now, you can extend this toy application for your own purposes.
 Enjoy exploring and developing! 😉

 ### Contact to authors